Introduction

 Q: How long does it take you to do a page?

-A: Right now, each page takes 3-5 evenings or somewhere in the neighborhood of 20 hours to complete, depending on the number and complexity of panels.
+A: Right now, each page takes somewhere in the neighborhood of 10-20 hours to complete, depending on the number and complexity of panels.
 3D models and textures can take several days to weeks to create.

 Q: May I link to your comic/website?

 A: Sure, no need to ask permission.
-Banners are located here.
+Should you need them, banners are located here.

 Q: May I submit fan art?